AI4Finance-Foundation/FinRL-Meta/tutorials_python/README.md

-**Mission**: provide > 100 user-friendly demos in .
+**Mission**: provide > 100 user-friendly demos in python.

 Users can run them locally.
 Moreover, developers can dubug them locally to identify bugs; however, using notebooks is impossible.

 **Principles**: